Skip to main content

 url-path: /campaign-stats

-# This makes it an MCP tool too!
+# This same file also defines an MCP tool

 mcp-tool: